Nicole1701/citi-bike-tableau/README.md

 ## Peak Hours by Season

-During the summer 5pm to 8pm is a peak time for riders, while the hours of midnight to 6am have the fewest.
-In winter, there appears to be two peak times 8am and again from 5pm to 7pm.
-These tend to coincide with rush hour traffic.
-While the summer of 2019 does not appear to have the morning peak like winter, this can perhaps be explained by more people working from home due to Covid-19 as well as school not being in session in the summer, so perhaps ride times are being delayed until later in the day.
+During the summer 5pm to 8pm is a peak time for riders, while the hours of midnight to 6am have very few rides.
+In winter, there appears to be two peak times: 8am and again from 5pm to 7pm.
+These tend to coincide with traditional rush hour traffic.
+While the summer of 2019 does not appear to have the morning peak like winter, this can perhaps be explained by more people working from home due to Covid-19 as well as school not being in session in the summer, perhaps pushing potential ride times until later in the day.

 ![Peak Hours](images/peak_hours.PNG)

 ## Gender

-72% of all Citi Bike users are male, while females make up around 28% While the numbers of trips taken each month follow a similar pattern, the peaks tend to be higher for males, while females are a little more constant from month to month.
+72% of all Citi Bike users are male, while females make up around 28%.
+While the numbers of trips taken by each gender follow a similar pattern over the last 12 months, the peaks tend to be higher for males, while females are a little more constant month to month.

 When looking at the average trip duration by gender, females are consistently riding longer than males each month for the last 12 months.